Horses Painting | Exclusive Works | Alessio Cacciatore

 In a contemporary and minimalist interior

 Choose the most graphic equestrian compositions: monochrome portraits, stylized silhouettes, colorful abstractions.
-On a clean white wall, in a space with pure lines, the equestrian painting becomes a cultural focal point that warms architectural rigor without betraying it.
+On a clean white wall, in a space with pure lines, the equestrian painting becomes a cultural focal point that warms the architectural rigor without betraying it.
 The beauty of the horse treated in the most current visual language.

-In a teenage rider's bedroom
+In a teenage equestrian's bedroom

-In an oriental-inspired interior
+In an Oriental-inspired interior

 Frequently Asked Questions about Horse Paintings